deja-vu-platform/deja-vu/README.md

 [official Nodejs instructions](https://nodejs.org/en/download/package-manager/).
 Don't do `sudo apt install nodejs`, it will install a very old version of node (v8) that we don't support.
+- If you are running an old version of node you'll get errors during the installation process.
+But the error is not going to say "your version of node is too old" so if you see errors check that the version of node you have is v9-11 by running `node --version` in the same shell in which you are running the `yarn` commands.

 ### MongoDB